InVivo signs a partnership with Europorte to decarbonise rail transport for malt houses

 Malteries Soufflet, already committed to a carbon-neutral approach, now benefits from close to 70 Oléo 100-powered malting barley trains bound for the Strasbourg malt house.
 The partnership with Europorte will enable Malteries Soufflet to save 900 tonnes of CO2 per year, out of the 1,300 tonnes saved at the group level.

 Guillaume Couture, CEO of Malteries Soufflet: “The benefits of this excellent project are expected to extend beyond the scope of Malteries Soufflet, since our partner Europorte also works with Soufflet Agriculture.
 On average, this should save 1,300 tonnes of CO2 per year.”
 "The benefits of this wonderful project are expected to extend beyond Malteries Soufflet, since our partner Europorte also works with Soufflet Agriculture.
-On average, we expect to save 1300 tonnes of CO2 every year."
+On average, we expect to save 1300 tonnes of CO2 per year."

 Raphaël Doutrebente, CEO of Europorte: “We’re delighted to be supporting the InVivo group, a long-standing customer, in decarbonising its supply chain.
 Their interest in our Oleo100 traction offer, the fruit of the partnership initiated with the Avril Group 2 years ago, is a real mark of confidence in the reliability and quality of our solution and reinforces our status as a leading rail operator in the energy transition.”